Back to blog

 aks-nodepool1-35842206-vmss000002 NotReady agent 8m18s v1.26.6

-When using kubectl, you might even see some error logs such as couldn't get resource list for metrics.k8s.io/v1beta1: the server is currently unable to handle the request which is just because of the lack of connectivity prior to installing Ciliium.
+When using kubectl, you might even see error logs, such as "Couldn't get resource list for metrics.k8s.io/v1beta1: the server is currently unable to handle the request, which is just because of the lack of connectivity before installing Ciliium."

 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/gateway-api/v1.0.0/config/crd/standard/gateway.networking.k8s.io_gatewayclasses.yaml